I’ve had serious cravings lately. Serious Asian food cravings.

 For now, the best I can do is recreating my favorites in my own kitchen.
 This time around, it’s Crispy Sesame Tofu.

-Recreating this recipe, I used panko bread crumbs and a little sesame seeds for added texture.
+Recreating this recipe, I used panko bread crumbs and some sesame seeds for added texture.
 As is the theme on FITK, instead of buying a sweet chili sauce for these bites of crispy, crunchy tofu squares, I made my own!

 This sauce is based on the Vietnamese dipping sauces that we had all over – slightly tangy, slightly sweet, and slightly spicy with a ton of flavor.
 Basically the perfect pairing for crunchy tofu.